knative/docs/docs/client/README.md

 You can also set the environment variable `$KUBECONFIG`, and point it to the kubeconfig file.

 Using the `kn` CLI, we can specify following options to connect to the cluster.
-- `--config` option can be used to specify `kn config`, for example, `kn --config path/to/config service list`.
-The default config is at `~/.config/kn/config.yaml`.
 - `--kubeconfig` option is equivalent to setting the `$KUBECONFIG` environment variable and can be used to point to the kubeconfig file.
 - `--context` can be used to specify the name of a context from the existing kubeconfig.
 (One of the output list of: `kubectl config get-contexts`)